Snow-Gremlin/Blackboard/README.md

 - Need to grammar check and spell check code comments
 - The [TODO.md](https://github.com/Grant-Nelson/BlackboardCSharp/blob/main/Blackboard/Documentation/TODO.md) should be turned into Github Issues

-Currenty the parser is being finished.
+Currenty the parser is being finished and is in a broken state.
 After that the API for consuming Blackboard will be started.